schmuio/cryptography/README.md

 ```
 <br>

-<i>Note</i>: both algoritms use [nonces](https://csrc.nist.gov/glossary/term/nonce)  (numbers-only-used-once) during encryption and reuse of such nonces can have catastrophic consequences (see [ [1](https://www.manning.com/books/real-world-cryptography) ] for details).
+&#x26A0; Both algoritms use [nonces](https://csrc.nist.gov/glossary/term/nonce)  (numbers-only-used-once) during encryption and reuse of such nonces can have catastrophic consequences (see [ [1](https://www.manning.com/books/real-world-cryptography) ] for details).
 In brief, do not use one key for more than 2<sup>32</sup> encryption operations, i.e. rotate the key as frequently as needed so this threshold is not exceeded (see [ [7](https://soatok.blog/2020/12/24/cryptographic-wear-out-for-symmetric-encryption/) ] for an excellent explanation of the problem).
 <br>

 #### Example 2 - Asymmetric Encryption